StefanGrimminck/ES6-T62/assignment3/paper.md

 We also define two Marco's to set the LEDs ON, OFF, in Blink mode or in dimm mode.
 Their functionality will be speciefd below.

 First we start with `main.c`.
-This is where the CLI lives and calles the functions specified in 'led_controller.c'.
+This is where the CLI lives and calles the functions specified in `led_controller.c`.
 These are:
 ```c
 int SetSingleLed(int ledNum, int mode);
 int SetPWM(int dutyCycle);
 int SetBlink(int speed);
 ```

-The `SetSingleLed()` function is as its name implies where we'll set our lets in the differt 'LED modes" specified in `PCA9532.h`.
+The `SetSingleLed()` function is as its name implies where we'll set our lets in the different "LED modes" specified in `PCA9532.h`.
 ```c
 /* Function to set the mode of a single led (on/off/pwm1/pwm2) */
 int SetSingleLed(int ledNum, int mode){